United States Environmental Protection Agency: Biden presidency (2021–2025)

-2025
+Second Trump presidency (2025–)

 With the second presidential term of Donald Trump, Lee Zeldin began serving as administrator on January 29, 2025.

 On February 27, 2025, EPA received a White House memo issued by Russell Vought to prepare for mass layoffs.
 Hours earlier, Trump had said that there would be a 65 percent reduction in its roughly 17,000 personnel, which was later corrected to 65 percent overall agency budget cuts.

+In early 2025, the EPA began cutting many of the programs that supported environmental justice work.
+These programs usually help communities that face a variety of environmental burdens, especially low-income neighborhoods and communities of color.
+Reports from The Guardian and The Washington Post explained that important funding for communities and partnerships with local governments were either paused, reduced, or sent to other parts of the agency.
+Newsweek also wrote about internal EPA memos that said the cuts were meant to focus the agency on its basic legal duties.
+In reality, this meant taking money away from programs that helped communities deal with environmental health problems.

+After these changes, many towns and cities struggled to continue projects related to pollution cleanup, public health, and environmental monitoring because the funding was no longer available.

 In March 2025 the EPA dropped a lawsuit against Denka, a chemical company, which was intended to reduce emissions of chloroprene at its plant in LaPlace, Louisiana.

 After the Supreme Court of the United States overturned an injunction against termination of government employees in AFGE v.
 Trump, the EPA announced in July 2025 that it would be eliminating its Office of Research and Development.
 The agency had previously denied plans to do so after a leaked memo indicating plans to do so was reported on in March.

 The EPA released a new proposed rule in July 2025 to repeal the previous endangerment finding that had been established in 2009 that greenhouse gases posed a risk to human health, a basis used in many of the EPA's regulations supporting the Clean Air Act.
-Zeldin asserted that the impact of these existing regulations was harming American citizens through increases costs as a rationale for eliminating the endangerment finding.
+Zeldin asserted that the impact of these existing regulations was harming American citizens through increased costs, this being his rationale for eliminating the endangerment finding.